yu-jingtian/github_tutorial/README.md

 - Use these tools to keep track of what you have done and why you have done it

-## Test 2
-Make your own repository:
-Good things to do:
-- Add a README.md file
-- Add a .gitignore file, using the R settings
-- Add a license

 ## Branches: How you are supposed to use Git/Github (but I dont always...)